 10. If you love pretty seaside villages and fantastic beaches, try East Lothian

-With over 40 miles of stunning coastline, golden beaches, award-winning attractions, excellent food and some of the world’s finest links golf courses, East Lothian’s picturesque countryside and charming coastline make it a fantastic place to enjoy a range of outdoor activities.
-Caught your interest?
-Discover East Lothian.
+With over 40 miles of stunning coastline, golden beaches, award-winning attractions, excellent food and some of the world’s finest links golf courses, East Lothian’s picturesque countryside and charming coastline make it a fantastic place for off the beaten track holidays.

 11. If you love rugged cliffs and plentiful wildlife, try Banffshire

 Want to share your favourite holiday destination in Scotland?
-Leave your suggestions in the comments below or share your experience in the iKnow Community.
+Leave your suggestions in the comments below or share your experience with us on our social channels using #OnlyinScotland.